-Soup can sometimes be a little…boring.
-But not this chicken wild rice soup!
-Seriously, when I first made it for my family, they couldn’t believe how good it was.
+The first time I made this easy chicken and wild rice soup recipe for my family, they couldn’t believe how good it was.
 Even my picky eaters loved it.
 And not only is it tasty, but it’s also so easy to make!
-Once the chicken and veggies are cooked, it’s just a matter of adding in the wild rice and simmering until tender – it’s that simple.
+Once the chicken and veggies are cooked, it’s just a matter of adding in the wild rice and simmering until tender.
+It’s that simple!

 This recipe is SO delicious that I let it break my ‘no more than 10 ingredients’ rule.
 But it’s worth it!
-Each ingredient adds tons of flavor to this creamy soup, and I can’t imagine leaving any of them out.
+Each ingredient adds tons of flavor to this creamy chicken wild rice soup, and I can’t imagine leaving any of them out.

 Enter your email and we’ll send the recipe directly to you!